Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

-If the market thickness is below the threshold specified by Theorem \ref{thm:optregimeB}, the optimal decision proves difficult to characterize, since the problem is not convex in the decision variables $\mathbf{z}$.
-However, our numerical analysis indicates that the optimal decisions are always $z_t = 0$ or $z_t=1$, resembling the ``all-or-nothing'' optimal myopic policy.
-Further, if the horizon is long enough, we numerically observe that the optimal policy is either no adoption (i.e., $z_t^* = 0$ for all $t \in [T]$) or it is initially adoption before switching to no adoption (i.e., for some $\tau$, the optimal policy is $z_t^* = 1$ for all $t \in [\tau]$ and $z_{t}^* = 0$ for all $t \in [T] \setminus [\tau]$).
+If the market thickness is below the threshold specified by Theorem \ref{thm:optregimeB}, the optimal decision proves difficult to characterize, since the problem is not convex in the decision variables.
+However, our numerical analysis indicates that the optimal decisions are always $z_t = 0$ or $z_t=1$, resembling the {structure of the} optimal myopic policy.
+Further, if the horizon is long enough, we numerically observe that the optimal policy either disallows adoption or it initially allows for full adoption before switching and disallowing adoption (i.e., for some $\tau$, the optimal policy is $z_t^* = 1$ for all $t \in [\tau]$ and $z_{t}^* = 0$ for all $t \in [T] \setminus [\tau]$).
 In these cases, even though we cannot theoretically characterize the optimal policy, we can offer a guarantee on the performance of a static policy of no adoption.